 Grey seals are the larger of the two species, with large speckles on their coats and longer pointed heads with parallel nostrils.
 The Common seals have a more rounded face with ‘v’ shaped nostrils.

 Trips go from Blakeney harbour and Morston quay, usually lasting about an hour, or two in the summer when the boats might land if tides and light make it permissible.
-You can go with Bean Brothers or Temples.
+You can go with Bean Brothers.

 Blakeney Point is a four-mile sand and shingle spit, with its distinctive blue-painted Lifeboat House, is part of a National Trust reserve.
 It is accessible by foot from Cley car park, but the westernmost end will probably be fenced off from April to mid-August to protect nesting Terns.